-1. Remove the yeast packet from under the lid of the cans of Brewing Extract, then place the unopened cans in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can and BrewMax LME in hot tap water.

 - 2. Place both packets of pellet hops into the hop sack tying it closed, then trim away excess material - 3.
 Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
 Bring this to a boil, add in your hop sack, then remove from heat. - 4.
-Open the cans of Brewing Extract and pour the contents into the hot hop water in your pot.
+Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot, hop water in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort. - 5.
 Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water. - 6.
 Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 (If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 7.
 Stir your wort mixture vigorously with your sanitized spoon or whisk. - 8.
-Sprinkle both the yeast packets into the keg, and screw on the lid.
+Sprinkle the yeast packet into the keg, and screw on the lid.
 Do not stir.

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
-Ferment for 21 days.
+Ferment for 14 days.